longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

   (This does not affect where the server creates scenario files.
 See the `--scenarios` option for that.)

 HOME
   Specifies the user's home directory.
+For example, """http://my_proxy_address/""".

 http_proxy
   Set this variable accordingly when using a proxy.